51r/move-state-sample/README.md

 This repo contains simple code with two resources.
 The goal is to separate the two resources in different modules and separate the state.

+I have included a folder "result" which contains the final result from the task above.

 # Prerequisite
 You need to have [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on you workstation.